UAW LOCAL 4811 BYLAWS

 Section 1.
 All members in good standing under the jurisdiction to be represented by the Steward shall be eligible to vote for the Steward.

 Section 2.
-Each Campus shall elect at least one Steward for each relevant program or department.
+Each Campus shall elect at least one (1) Steward for each relevant program or department.
 Each Campus will determine the apportionment of its Stewards.

 Section 4.
-It shall be the duty of each elected Steward to fulfill their various duties faithfully as provided in the Constitution of the International Union, UAW and Local Union Bylaws, and in implementation of Campus and Local Union plans.
+It shall be the duty of each elected Steward to fulfill their various duties faithfully as provided in the Constitution of the International Union, UAW and the Local Union Bylaws, and in implementation of Campus and Local Union plans.
 Stewards will be coordinated by Head Stewards.

 Article 11, Standing Committees